anonymous3141/anonymous3141.github.io/_posts/2023-1-12-Recurrent-Neural-Networks.md

 ### Solution: LSTMs

 LSTMs (Long short term memory networks) are "improved RNNs" optimised for stable training (preventing memory issues).
-There are plenty of good articles like (https://colah.github.io/posts/2015-08-Understanding-LSTMs/) explaining it but the gist is that rather than passing 1 hidden layer between successive iterations, we pass 2 hidden states, the normal "hidden" layer and the new "cell" state instead.
+There are plenty of good articles like Chris Olah's one [here](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) explaining it but the gist is that rather than passing 1 hidden layer between successive iterations, we pass 2 hidden states, the normal "hidden" layer and the new "cell" state instead.
 The "hidden" layer is now used to predict the next output, while the "cell" state is now used to persist data over longer distances, using gates to control the updating of information.

 The pytorch implementation of LSTMs is quite nice and allows standard training tasks to be done very nicely so long as the sequences aren't too long (in which case you'd need to use TBPTT).